ChromatixAU/goapp/README.md

 ## Directory Structure

 ### Golang core
-* src/github.com - 3rd party libs source
+* src/github.com - libs source
 * pkg - packaged 3rd party libs
 * bin - binaries

-### Goapp core
+### Goapp boilerplate
 * log - application logs
 * public - web root (Do not put things in here, items are copied from theme folder via 'npm run assets'
-* public/uploads - where uploads to the app is stored
+* uploads - where uploads to the app is stored WIP
-* node_modules - for node modules used for js/css/image asset pipeline
+* node_modules - for node modules used for node-sass
-* src/goapp/themes - theme base directory
+* src/goapp - main source directory

-### Application Theme
+## Your Theme Setup
 You may want to have a separate GIT repository for your theme

-* src/goapp/themes/default - default theme.
-To use a different theme set GO_THEME environment variable to name of directory, also update theme directory in package.json to new theme
+Setup your theme directory in the Makefile, replace:
+* THEME=src/$(DEFAULT_THEME)
+with
+* THEME=src/goapp/themes/yourthemename

+Change yourthemename to the name you want to use.

+### Required Theme Directories
+* src/goapp/themes/yourthemename
-* src/goapp/themes/default/data - json files for static data per theme.
+* src/goapp/themes/yourthemename/data - json files for static data per theme.
 Files end in .json
-* src/goapp/themes/default/templates - golang html templates used by render lib.
+* src/goapp/themes/yourthemename/templates - golang html templates used by render lib.
 Files end in .tmpl
-* src/goapp/themes/default/assets/js - theme js
+* src/goapp/themes/yourthemename/assets/js - theme js
-* src/goapp/themes/default/assets/css - theme css
+* src/goapp/themes/yourthemename/assets/css - theme css
-* src/goapp/themes/default/assets/images - theme images
+* src/goapp/themes/yourthemename/assets/images - theme images
-* src/goapp/themes/default/assets/files - other theme files
+* src/goapp/themes/yourthemename/assets/files - other theme files

+Change yourthemename to the name you want to use.